TritonDataCenter/sdc-headnode/README.md

   - `"answer-file"` is used to specify a setup answers file for inclusion in resultant installation media
-  - `"build-tgz"` is used to disable the creation of a compressed tarball with the build results; instead, the resultant build artifacts will be left in output directories.
+  - `"build-tgz"` is used to disable the creation of a compressed tarball with the build results; instead, the resultant build artefacts will be left in output directories.
   - `"coal-memsize"` is used to set the VMware guest memory size to 8192MB (recommended if you plan to install a [Manta][manta] test environment.)